 Each day, Clio connects thousands of people to nearby culture and history.
 Our website and mobile app are free for everyone and designed to make it easy to discover cultural and historical sites throughout the United States.
 You can search for nearby sites, take a walking tour, create your own itinerary, or simply go for a walk or drive and let Clio show you nearby sites using our mobile app.
 Clio is non-profit and free for everyone thanks to the support of people like you.
 Donations are tax- deductible!
 Click here to learn more!

-The new buildings were built with earthquakes in mind.
-The walls were four and a half feet thick and reinforced with stones.
-In a departure from the quadrangle design, normal for missions, the new buildings were built along a line and oriented to minimize shaking during quakes.
-A complex irrigation system brought water from the hills to the mission; a distance of three miles.
-The new mission again prospered for awhile.
+They began to rebuild there in the “Valley of the Watercress.”
+These new structures were built with earthquakes in mind, with walls four-and-a-half feet thick, reinforced with stones.
+In a departure from the quadrangle design, normal for missions, the new buildings were built along a line and oriented to minimize shaking during quakes--the only mission in California not built in a quadrangle.
+A complex irrigation system brought water from the hills to the mission, a distance of three miles.

 Lompoc, CA 93436

 This entry has been viewed 466 times within the past year